Commodore OS: Version 1.0

+Unofficial support (2013-2016)

 However, it continued to have small community support - with an unofficial 32 bit version of the operating system released on 22 February 2012.
 The software and drivers have continued to be available through a page set up by ex-Commodore USA employees who run the still active Commodore USA Facebook page.

+However, the last active posts date back to 2016.
+So unofficial support ended in 2016.
+More than 3 years after the official one, on a 1.0 release that never officially came out.

 Version 2.0

 Following the demise of Commodore USA, My Retro Computer Ltd. purchased the company's domain name and C64x molds/stock.
 On 21 December 2021, it was announced on My Retro Computer's YouTube channel that a Kickstarter campaign was going to launch to bring back the Commodore 64x in all new colors and case designs.

 In May 2022 Leo Nigro, former CTO of Commodore USA, who was responsible for the OS announced he would make a new release in time for the return of the Commodore 64x.
 Version 2.0 officially came out of beta and was released on 13 December 2023.
-It is currently available to download via a Torrent file on the Commodore OS official website.
-Unlike Version 1.0, Version 2.0 is based on Debian and is an unofficial MX Linux re-spin using the Compiz window manager.
+In 2024 was available to download via a Torrent file on the Commodore OS official website.

 Version 3.0

-In Version 3.0 of Commodore OS, a modern BASIC implementation is included as Commodore OS BASIC V1 with modern 3d graphics, built in sprites, tile maps and 2D and 3D physics and user types.
+In Version 3.0 of Commodore OS, a modern BASIC implementation is included as Commodore OS BASIC V1 with modern 3D graphics, built in sprites, tile maps and 2D and 3D physics and user types.
 In the Version 3.0 release, it includes a new settings manager for configuring ROMs and emulation, and basic theming options for the system such as animated backgrounds.
+As of June 2025, with the founding of the new Commodore International Corporation, Commodore OS is officially managed, updated, and maintained as always by Leo Nigro, who is a co-founder and part of the Commodore International Corporation team.
+Commodore OS is now an asset of Commodore International Corporation.
+In 2026, the Commodore 64X PC with OS Vision 3.0 was sold with new hardware components from an official partner of Commodore International Corporation; it was possible to choose between a basic version and a more powerful version, or to assemble one yourself.
+Commodore OS Vision 3.1 was released in April of 2026.